fjames86/nefarious/README.md

 * The NSM protocol, which supports state change notifications, has been implemented but has not been rigorously tested.
 * The NLM protocol, which is used to implement file locking, has not been implemented.
 * Nefarious, like frpc, uses [pounds](https://github.com/fjames86/pounds) for debug logging.
+* Would be nice to have a stream class to proxy reads/writes to the remote filesystem.

 If running nefarious on systems with a port-mapper program already running (such as all typical Linux systems), you should